-We’re working across the whole of our business to make climate-friendly changes – from how we run our factories and sites, to reducing the carbon footprint of our packaging and ingredients.
+To help us deliver on our targets, we’re working to tackle carbon emissions across our value chain – from how we run our factories and sites, to reducing the carbon footprint of our packaging and ingredients.

 At Dungarvan in Ireland, one of our largest manufacturing sites, we’re using sustainably sourced woodchip to supply 77% of the electricity needed for heating, resulting in an over 30% reduction in the site’s carbon emissions.

-Over half (53%) of our carbon footprint is driven by the ingredients, packaging and services we buy from suppliers to make our products.
-More than half (60%) of these carbon emissions come from 16 ingredients and packaging materials.
+Around half of our carbon footprint is driven by the ingredients, packaging and services we buy from suppliers to make our products.
+More than half of these carbon emissions come from 16 ingredients and packaging materials.